 Closing Date And Possession

 The closing date indicates when ownership is officially transferred to the buyer.
 This date is agreed upon by both parties and marked in the contract.
-Possession timing, stating when the buyer can occupy the property, must be clear to avoid misunderstandings and overlaps in residence transition.
+Possession timing, stating when the buyer can occupy the property, must be clear to avoid misunderstandings and overlaps in the residence transition.

 Common Clauses In Real Estate Purchase Contracts